Battery Acid on Skin

 - Even if your affected area hurts like hell still keep washing the acid.

-Complications and Medical Consequences that may arise from Battery acid on your skin
+Complications may arise from Battery acid on your skin

 Chemical burns occur when a corrosive material comes into contact with the skin, eyes, mouth, or internal organs.
 Caustic burns are another name for them.